18 Proven, Healthy Ways to Sleep Better at Night and Wake Up Rested

-This means that you will develop a tolerance to it with high daily use and you will higher dose to get that hit from it you want.
+This means that you will develop a tolerance to it with high daily use and you will need a higher dose to get that hit you want.

 The Food and Drug Administration recommends a maximum daily intake of caffeine of 400 milligrams for the average person.
 To put that in perspective, a home-brewed cup of coffee can contain as much as 200 milligrams.

 And then there are the things we consume that we might not be aware contain caffeine, such as soda, chocolate, certain painkillers, and even decaffeinated tea and coffee.